GenericMappingTools/gmt/doc/rst/source/GMT_Modern.rst

     Reserve a space of dimension *clearance* between the margin and the subplot on the specified side, using *side* values from **w**, **e**, **s**, or **n**.
 The option is repeatable to set aside space on more than one side.
-Such space will be left untouched by the main map plotting but can be accessed by modules that plot scales, bars, text, etc.
+Such space will be left untouched by the main map plotting but can be accessed by modules that plot scales, bars, text, etc.  This setting overrides the common clearances set during **subplot begin**.

 .. _subplot_set-V:

 .. include:: explain_-V.rst_

-Any number of plotting command can now take place and output will all be directed to the selected subplot panel.
+Any number of plotting command can now take place and all output will be directed to the selected subplot panel.
 There are a few other rules that need to be followed:
-(1) The subplot machinery expects that the first plotting command in a new subplot window will take care of plotting the base frame.
+(1) The subplot machinery expects the first plotting command in a new subplot window to take care of plotting the base frame.
 The particulars of this frame may have been specified by **subplot begin**.
 In either case, should you need to set or override frame and axis parameters then you must specify these **-B** options with this first plot command.
-(2) The subplot machinery automatically uses the **-X** and **-Y** options under the hood so these are not available to you while subplot is active.
+(2) The subplot machinery automatically uses the **-X** and **-Y** options under the hood so these are not available while a subplot is active.

 **gmt subplot end** [ |SYN_OPT-V| ]